Excellent English with SOS English Tutor. It starts with finding us in your native language!

 The CELBAN CBT (Computer-Based Test) is delivered through Prometric.
 You will be given the choice to complete it at a Prometric test site or through their remote assessment platform, ProProctor.
 The CBT is completed one time in 2.5 hours.

 Prometric offers you the option to take the CELBAN CBT and Practice CELBAN Exam at test sites across Canada.
-A list of Prometric test sites and their status can be found at https://www.prometric.com/site-status.
+A list of Prometric test sites and their status can be found at https://www.prometric.com/.

 CELBAN results refers to the Canadian Language Benchmarks (CLB).
 The CLB is the national standard used to describe, measure and recognize adult English as a second language (ESL) ability in Canada.
 The CLB's metrics show required communicative abilities, and are expressed as 12 benchmarks or reference points, within three stages of ability: basic, intermediate and advanced.
 You must be able to prove the you can communicate effectively in English in a nursing environment between high intermediate to advanced level/range.
 This means IENs need to prove in English how to perform with communication tasks in the CLB 6-10 range of proficiency.